Last Updated on May 11, 2022 by Shaun Snapp

 The Generalized Usage of the Term of AI

-We cover in the article When Will People Notice the Gap Between the Promise and Reality of AI?, that the discussions around AI are far more based upon what AI will do in the future than based upon what it has accomplished.
-AI has a long history, from its beginnings in the late 1950s of making claims that it has not accomplished.
-Both human brains and software or computers perform processing, but the term AI is a confusion between what these different things are designed to do.
+We cover in the article When Will People Notice the Gap Between the Promise and Reality of AI?
+The AI discussions are far more based upon what AI will do in the future than based upon what it has accomplished.
+From its beginnings in the late 1950s, AI has a long history of making claims that it has not accomplished.
+Both human brains and software or computers perform processing, but the term AI is confused between what these different things are designed to do.

 For this reason, Eric Siegel proposes that the use of the term AI be terminated.

 It’s time for term “AI” to be “terminated.”
 Mean what you say and say what you mean.
 If you’re talking about machine learning, call it machine learning.
 The buzzword “AI” is doing more harm than good.
 It may sometimes help with publicity, but to at least the same degree, it misleads.
 AI isn’t a thing.
 It’s vaporware.
 Don’t sell it and don’t buy it.

 There is a complete lack of specificity concerning the term AI.
 It is a way for companies seeking funding or consulting firms wishing to sell projects to claim something leading edge without having to specify the method they are using.
 Nearly all claims around AI fall into this category.
 This quotation from an article around how movie studios might use AI to improve their box office returns is a specific example.

 And Dr. R. M. Needham, when writing in the 1973 Lighthill report on AI in the UK, also proposed that the term AI was not a good one.